Meister Eder und sein Pumuckl: How Pumuckl and Master Eder met

-Note: Meister Eder's profession is given as "Schreinermeister" in the original German, which means that he makes and repairs furniture, which is also shown on the show (and mentioned in the stories / radio plays).
+Note: Meister Eder's profession is given as "Schreinermeister" in the original German, which means that he makes and repairs furniture, which is also shown on the show (and mentioned in the stories and radio plays).
 The term "Meister" means that Eder has the qualification to take in apprentices.
 In Germany at the time, it was common to refer to craftsmen by their professional title and their last name, the way it is still done with doctors.

 A typical Pumuckl story

 There are several ways for a Pumuckl story to begin.
 These include: